Skip to main content

 How Do Veterans Get Into Harm's Way?

-Debt collection pursuit invariably precedes or follows life-altering events such as job loss, home foreclosure, unpayable medical expenses, and more – enough to push a Vet over the edge.
+Debt collection pursuit invariably precedes or follows life-altering events such as job loss, home foreclosure, divorce, unpayable predatory debt and debt of necessity, and more – enough to push a Vet over the age.
+Our Debt-Day Campaign to remove $80M in veteran debt can greatly reduce those stressors and reduce their suicide rate.

 Social Determinants